 Beginning in 2010, the U.S. Mint will be releasing five new quarter designs every year in a program called America’s Beautiful National Parks Quarter, similar to the 50 States Quarter Program.
 One preferred and three alternate sites in Massachusetts will be submitted to appear on the reverse side of the quarter.
 The Commonwealth of Massachusetts is running a contest to select the four recommended historical sites out of a slew of nominated places from around the state.
 And, my little town has five of the ten sites nominated from my county!

-Photo by Linda Merrill for
+Photo by Linda Merrill for::Surroundings::

 The King Caesar House was home to Ezra "King Caesar" Weston - a shipping magnate and one of America's first millionaires.
 This house, built in 1807 is classic Federal style and still retains much of it's original mouldings and pictorial wallpapers.